huangch/OpenRemoteSlide/README.md

 helps you to read a defined region of interest on a whole slide image of TCGA over the Internet.

-OpenRemoteSlide is compatible with OpenSlide, except the Windows version.
+OpenRemoteSlide is compatible with OpenSlide (thus, compatible with OpenSlide-Python: https://github.com/openslide/openslide-python and OpenSlide-Java: https://github.com/openslide/openslide-java), except the Windows version.